thephpleague/booboo/README.md

 An error handler for PHP that allows for the execution of handlers and formatters for viewing and managing errors in development and production.
 Because "shit happens."

+## The Name

+When production goes down, every developer I've ever worked with has exclaimed, "oh shit!"
+The package derrives its name from that phenomenom.

+For the more "stuffy" companies in the world, you can rest assured that ShitHappens will not "expose itself" to your customers.
+Errors are converted to exceptions but their stack traces aren't shown (unless you write a formatter that shows them), and exceptions are handled with their own stack trace, so you'll never see the package name on the web or even in your logs.

 ## Installation

 This library requires PHP 5.4 or later.